 Yes, students are expected to attend at least 80% of each class on the schedule and must "pass" every class.
 Attendance for field trips is kept by partnership staff as parents sign in on the morning of each trip.
 To maintain the integrity of the program, we need to demonstrate an overall excellent rate of completion of classes taken by our students.
 Each Community Project Based Learning class teacher takes their own form of attendance; if a student consistently doesn't show, then we will drop them from that class and the family may be responsible for payment incurred up to that point.
-Failure to consistently attend any of the classes chosen, including virtuals, jeopardizes continuation in the Partnership.
+Failure to consistently attend any of the classes chosen, including virtuals, will result in the student losing Partnership privileges.
 Academic achievement in each class is ultimately determined by the parent, with feedback and/or tangible evidence from teachers and projects.

 Can my student be part of another school and this Partnership?

 Students must be not be full-time public school students in any school other than BSPS.
 Students may belong to any homeschool program, such as co-ops and networks, and be members of the Partnership.
 Students may not be registered full-time in any public school, including publicly funded (free) virtual (online) schools, academies (except for programs provided by Berrien Springs Public Schools), and so on.
 Students may be full time students in any private or parochial school as long as they live within Berrien Springs School District.
 Private school students living outside of the District are not eligible.
 Students may not be part of another partnership at the same time.